Photos & Videography by Maurice Franklin Jr.

 And people were SHOCKED.
 Bikes stopping, jaws dropping.
 People legitimately had NO IDEA.
 And not just people with periods, everyone.
 We had dads asking questions for their daughters and boyfriends bringing their girlfriends over to take a look.
 It was a party!

 Then we invited people to make a trade.
-One disposable for a period cup.
+One disposable for a menstrual cup.
 Over 120 people switched!
 That is over one MILLION tampons and other single use period care products stopped from going into landfills and oceans.

 We even had some girls who could only afford to use toilet paper for their periods trade us some toilet paper for a cup.
 It was so powerful to see every person open up and talk about their situation and how they could make a difference. -Amber, Co-Founder of Saalt.